orghazrati/INTERACT_RISE/README.md

   admins of this web application can get report about everything in a excel file!
 ***********
 3-->DEDICATED DASHBOARD;
-  every user of this CRM has their pwn special dashboard !
+  every user of this CRM has their own special dashboard !
 ***********
 4-->ENCRYPT PASSWORDS';
   this web application actually save the passwords without saving them in DB ! it encrypt the passwords with a special method !